FutureProofHomes/Documentation/docs/satellite1-assembly.md

 2. Upon first boot, you will see a blue LEDs count down clockwise as the device flashes the XMOS audio processor.

 3. Finally, the LEDs will begin to sparkle a warm white color.
-Congrations!
+Congratulations!
 [Click here to connect your Satellite1 to Home Assistant.](satellite1-connecting-to-ha.md)